HOLISTIC MEDICINE & CHINESE HERBALISM

 Chinese herbs are given in multi-substance prescriptions, each herb balancing one another to achieve a unique effect for each individual.
 Taking Chinese herbal formulas acts as continuation of treatment between visits.
 The Chinese character "藥 Yào" often is translated to English as "herb."
 However this word would be most correctly translated as "medicinal substance."
 This definition includes all the parts of plants (roots, flowers, stems, fruit, bark, etc.), as well as substances from minerals and animals.
 Herbs are particularly helpful for chronic conditions, common-cold prevention, immune support, and balancing problems caused from improper diet.

-Your acupuncturist is trained not only in prescribing herbal formulas, but also in making dietary and lifestyle recommendations to support your individual pattern.
+Dr. Isaac Hoft is trained not only in prescribing herbal formulas, but also in making dietary and lifestyle recommendations to support your individual pattern.

-Your acupuncturist is trained not only in prescribing herbal formulas, but also in making dietary and lifestyle recommendations to support your individual pattern.
+Dr. Isaac Hoft is trained not only in prescribing herbal formulas, but also in making dietary and lifestyle recommendations to support your individual pattern.

-DO I RECEIVE ACUPUNCTURE AND HERBS WITH A CONSULTATION?Your scheduled holistic medicine session includes the cost of an herbal consultation and acupuncture treatment, at the end of which you will receive recommendation for a Chinese Medicine herbal prescription as well as any other relevant lifestyle recommendations.
+DO I RECEIVE ACUPUNCTURE AND HERBS WITH A CONSULTATION?Your scheduled holistic medicine session includes the cost of an herbal consultation and acupuncture treatment, at the end of which you will receive recommendation for a Chinese medicine herbal prescription as well as any other relevant lifestyle recommendations.
 The cost of the herbs themselves are additional, priced by weight in grams.

 |